-Annette is a drama and English teacher and tutor busy studying towards a masters degree in education,
+Annette is a language and drama teacher with a master's degree in education.

 Characters in a play are either arched (rounded) or stereotyped.
 Information about who a character is can be given by the author in the list of characters, but most of the information can be found in the dialogue of the character and that of the other characters.